dkhmelenko/Varis-Android/README.md

 - [Event Bus](https://github.com/greenrobot/EventBus)
 - [CircleImageView](https://github.com/hdodenhof/CircleImageView)

+# Known issues
+This section contains current know issues.
+- REST API for Travis CI doesn't provide an access to the log file of the private repositories

 # Contribution
 In case you have ideas or found an issue, don't hesitate to create pull request or an issue.